Skip to main content

 Rat gastrointestinal models show biological activity for fistula healing and ulcer protection.
 However, human clinical proof of gut healing is missing.
 No peer-reviewed clinical trial results demonstrate GI repair efficacy in humans from oral dosing.

 The clearest mechanistic evidence involves pro-angiogenic effects through VEGFR2-Akt-eNOS signalling, promoting blood vessel formation and blood flow.
-Additional proposed pathways include tendon fibroblast stimulation and inflammatory signalling modulation, but a unifying mechanism is not yet established.
+Additional proposed pathways include tendon fibroblast stimulation, anti-inflammatory cytokine modulation (TNF-α, IL-1β, IL-6), cytoprotection of organ tissues, and nitric oxide system regulation.
+However, a unifying mechanism is not yet established, and 'multiple pathways' can also mean the mechanism has not been pinned down.

 EDITORIAL REVIEW